HBO Now: Availability

-HBO Now is only available to customers in the United States and certain territories of the same country.
-Due to regional rights restrictions, HBO cannot offer the service outside of the country, and its terms of use explicitly forbid the service from being used outside the United States.
-Users from outside the U.S. that are detected to have used services such as virtual private networks (VPN) to evade the geo-blocking to use HBO Now are subject to have their services terminated with no refund.
+Due to regional rights restrictions, HBO Now was only available to customers in the United States and certain territories of the same country.
+Its terms of use explicitly forbid the service from being used outside the United States.
+Users from outside the U.S. that were detected to have used services such as virtual private networks (VPN) to evade the geo-blocking to use HBO Now were subject to have their services terminated with no refund.

-In many other countries, HBO has licensed exclusive rights to its programming to television networks owned by third parties, including Bell Media's Crave (formerly The Movie Network, and including an HBO-branded multiplex channel) and Super Écran in Canada, and Sky Atlantic in the United Kingdom.
-In these cases, HBO has left it up to individual rightsholders to decide whether to offer its programming on an over-the-top basis.
+In many other countries, HBO licensed exclusive rights to its programming to television networks owned by third parties, including Bell Media's Crave (formerly The Movie Network, and including an HBO-branded multiplex channel) and Super Écran in Canada, and Sky Atlantic in the United Kingdom.
+In these cases, HBO left it up to individual rightsholders to decide whether to offer its programming on an over-the-top basis.
 In Canada, the Crave OTT streaming service launched a version with current HBO programming in November 2018, well after the launch of HBO Now.

 On April 1, 2015, as part of an agreement with Time Warner that renewed its carriage contract for the Turner Broadcasting System networks and gave its over-the-top television service Sling TV distribution rights to the linear HBO channel, Dish Network secured an option to become a distribution partner for HBO Now following the exclusivity period with Apple.
 HBO content is also available as a premium add-on for Amazon Video, DirecTV Now, Hulu, PlayStation Vue for the same $14.99 price as HBO Now.

 The over-the-top service was launched in Latin America in June 2017, although under the name HBO Go.